 Uncle Sam's Brief Guide ~ MLA style ~ APA/MLA online form ~ Census Web Sites ~ DocsCite

 Electronic Resources Policies

 Staffed by librarians around the world

-Send comments to: Government Documents/Reference Librarian and Web Liaison
+Send comments to Government Documents Librarian and Web Liaison